rabocse/salesforce-backlog-cli/README.md

 # Current State

-The tool successfully requests an access token to the Salesforce Instace to authenticate and then downloads the data from sObjects/case resource ("/services/data/v55.0/sobjects/case").
+The tool successfully requests an access token to the Salesforce Instance to authenticate and then downloads the data from sObjects/case resource ("/services/data/v55.0/sobjects/case").

 First, the user must set the needed credentials to authenticate against the Salesforce API.
-For such, enviroment variables are passed in the container CLI.
+For such, environment variables are passed in the container CLI.

 Once, the environment variables are set, the tool is ready to be executed: